nullx002/Solarized-Wikipedia/README.md

 You can repeat this for all wikipedia sister sites.

 ###### 2.
-User styles in browser if you don't want to login to wikipedia.
+User styles in browser, if you don't want to login to wikipedia.
 Install Stylilsh plugin for Firefox.
 In firebox address bar type <b>about:addons</b> and hit enter.
 Click on User Styles and than on Write New Style.
 Give it a new name and save content from solarized-wikipedia.css there.
 Hit save and open a wikipedia page to check if it is working.

 ##### Issues